louiseGrandjonc/louisemeta.com/content/drafts/indexes-btree-algorithms.md

 VALUES ('Louise', 'Grandjonc', '1991-12-21', 15, 'louise@croco.com');
 ```

-The index has to be updated as the data in the index has to be consistent with the rows in the table.
-A write lock is aquired on the index page where the tuple (`louise@croco.com` and the pointer to the new heap) will be inserted.
+The index has to be updated.
+A **write lock is aquired** on the index page where the tuple (`louise@croco.com` and the pointer to the new heap) will be inserted.
-If there's a concurrent writing, the second insert has to wait until the write lock is dropped.
-At this point the value `louise@croco.com` is already in the index.
+If there's a **concurrent writing**, the second insert has to **wait until the write lock is dropped**.
+At this point the value `louise@croco.com` is **already in the index**.
-So there is a conflict and the new tuple can't be inserted and as the operations of insert and updating the index are atomic, the query fails.
+So **there is a conflict** and the new tuple can't be inserted and as the operations of insert and updating the index are atomic, the query fails.

 ## Inserting the tuple and page splits